milkdromeda/milkdromeda.github.io/charter/charter.md

 (3) Moderate to intense exercise of at least 3 hours or casual exercise of at least 5 hours a week should be guaranteed.

 (4) The consumption of any forms of addictive substances and drugs are strictly prohibited.
-This includes caffeinated drinks, alcohol, cigarettes, marijuana etc.
+This includes caffeinated drinks other than tea, alcohol, cigarettes, marijuana etc. The consumption of tea is strongly not recommended unless it is the only beverage available or it is offered in a setting that seeks to appreciate the ancient tea culture of Asia.

 (5) If any addictive substances are consumed voluntarily twice within a week or drugs once at any point, two sane adults above the age of 18 must be consulted directly and in-person within five days.